Modeling Extremes with d-max-decreasing Neural Networks: Concluding Remarks

-The proposed methods have possible applications in a variety of modeling situations.
-For instance, understanding the spectral measure is important for finding groups of variables that are extreme simultaneously \cite{segers2012max}.
-Therefore, an important but non-trivial extension of the present work lies in capturing clusters of variables and understanding the joint interaction between them.
-Finally, applications of high dimensional extremes are important in understanding robustness properties of neural networks \cite{weng2018evaluating}.
-The proposed work provides foundation for such extensions.
+\textbf{Future Work.} The proposed methods have possible applications in a variety of modeling situations.
+One possibility is to use the $d$MNN to compute conditional probabilities, which is useful in a variety of classification tasks.
+Another is in using the spectral measure for finding groups of variables that are extreme simultaneously, such as in \citep{engelke2021sparse}.
+Finally, applications of extremes are important in understanding robustness properties of neural networks \citep{weng2018evaluating}, and the proposed work provides foundation for high dimensional extensions.